Scalloped Corn Recipe

 There are 5 Blue Plan SmartPoints in one serving of this.

-Thank you for reading my cheesy Corn casserole recipe post.
-And please come visit again as I continue to slice, dice, and dream up affordable Air Fryer recipes, Instant Pot Recipes, Southern Recipes, and more.
+Thank you for reading my scalloped corn casserole recipe post.
+And please come visit again as I continue to slice, dice and dream up affordable Air Fryer recipes, Instant Pot recipes, Southern Recipes, and more.
 Thanks for supporting Recipes from a Pantry, food blog.

 Get The Scalloped Corn Recipe: